Welcome to the Creative Arts Academy!

 We’ve created a list of core values that we teach each and every one of our students so that they learn not only how to play multiple instruments and read music, but also how to be respectful community members.

-Looking for Drum Lessons or Music Lessons and live in Bradenton, Palmetto, Parrish, or Sarasota?
-The Creative Arts Academy is offering classes in Manatee County at Palma Sola Presbyterian Church.
+CLooking for Drum Lessons or Music Lessons and live in Bradenton, Palmetto, Parrish, or Sarasota?
+The Creative Arts Academy is offering classes in Manatee County at United Presbyterian Church.

 Classes Are Available: